Building-acoustics-TU-Eindhoven/CHORAS/README.md

 This is the public repository for the The Community Hub for Open-source Room Acoustics Software.
 Follow the steps below to run CHORAS!

 ## Prerequisites
+Please have the following installed on your machine:
 1. The latest version of git: https://git-scm.com/downloads
 2. Conda: https://anaconda.org/anaconda/conda